This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Best Time to Visit Raja Ampat

-If you’re asking yourself when should I go to Raja Amapat Indonesia, it can be visited year round, but the best time of the year for diving is between October and March, when the waters are calm and warm.
+If you’re asking yourself when should I go to Raja Amapat Indonesia, the best time to visit Raja Ampat for diving is between October and March, when the waters are calm and warm.

 In our experience, visibility underwater was much better in October than in March, but that of course depends on the weather patterns, currents, and temperatures.

-Rainfall in the region is at its highest from May to September.
-Many operators will actually close down for the season between July and September.
+Rainfall in the region is at its highest from June to September.
+Many operators will actually close down for the season between July and September, so best to avoid these months.

 Where to Stay in Raja Ampat